 MU: That’s difficult.
 The world’s a village, we all travel and fly.
-It turns out that it’s faster to reach New York from Warsaw than get from Przemyśl from Szczecin.
+It turns out that it’s faster to reach New York from Warsaw than to get from Przemyśl from Szczecin.
 The 1960s saw the appearance of some great bandleaders, such as Krzysztof Komeda, Andrzej Trzaskowski and Andrzej Kurylewicz, and musicians, such as Zbigniew Namysłowski, Wojciech Karolak, Tomasz Stańko, etc. At that time, borders still existed, people had less connections, less influence.
 Back then, it was possible to speak about Polish jazz.
 But it’s different now.
 Today, somebody records an album in Tokyo and it reaches Warsaw tomorrow.
-But there’s still the brand of Polish jazz and it’s a really good brand.
+But there’s still the brand of Polish jazz, and it’s a really good brand.
 For example, the Warner Brothers recording label started re-realising old Polish recordings, but it also produces the albums of young Polish musicians.

 DS: And how does the Polish jazz circle look?
 Did you recently record an album in Poland?

 MU: There’s a lot of musicians who could just step off the plane in New York and immediately start playing and recording.
 But they need to know the right address to go.
 Among young musicians there’s, for example, Marcin Pospieszalski and Michał Wróblewski.
 And the likes of Leszek Możdżer and Marcin Wasilewski.